 As members of a company delivering beauty, each and every employee shall have awareness and knowledge and take action proactively to work healthily, physically and mentally.

 Shiseido will endeavor to provide opportunities for our employees to speak freely with each other about beautiful lifestyles and health for mutual growth.

 Shiseido will endeavor to create a safer and more comfortable work environment and will actively support the efforts of employees and their families in cooperation with the Shiseido Health Insurance Society.

-For promotion, the director of the Human Resources Department will act as the Health Management Representative, and the Human Resources Department Wellness Support Group and Shiseido Health Insurance Society will collaborate to support each office (of the Shiseido Group in Japan) to take the initiative to maintain and promote employee health.
-In addition, the Health Management Representative will jointly discuss with each officer, department manager, and responsible person the support of employees' voluntary health initiatives.
+Regarding promotion, the officer in charge of human resources acts as the Health Management Representative (Chief Wellness Officer), and the Wellness Support Group of the People Division and Shiseido Health Insurance Society collaborate to support each office (of the Shiseido Group in Japan) to take the initiative to maintain and promote employee health.
+In addition, the Health Management Representative and each officer, department manager, and responsible person jointly discuss support for employee voluntary health initiatives.

-The Shiseido Group in Japan considers and will work to resolve the following issues.
+The Shiseido Group in Japan works to resolve the following health issues.

 |Shiseido Group in Japan||Shiseido Health Insurance Society|

 |Measures against smoking||Promotion and maintenance of non-smoking|| || |

 |Mental health measures||Acquiring stress tolerance; |